networkteam/sentry_client/README.md

 * Ignore database connection errors (they should better be handled by a monitoring system)
 * Report user information: Select one of `none` | `userid` | `usernameandemail`
 * Blacklist exception message regular expression
+* LogWriter Loglevel: If set, messages are reported which normally are just logged

 ## How to test the connection to Sentry?